Share

 ],

-"main_findings": "This article introduces a hypothesis that maternal exposure to electromagnetic fields (e.g., MRI or microwave radiation from mobile phones) could increase mercury release from dental amalgam fillings, potentially elevating maternal mercury levels and contributing to higher autism rates in offspring.
-It cites the authors' prior studies reporting increased mercury release after MRI or mobile-phone microwave exposure and calls for further research on links to ASD.",
+"main_findings": "This paper introduces a hypothesis that maternal exposure to electromagnetic fields, particularly MRI and microwave radiation from mobile phones, may increase mercury release from dental amalgam fillings.
+It proposes that elevated maternal mercury exposure could be a possible mechanism contributing to higher autism rates in offspring, and states that further studies are needed.",

 "effect_direction": "unclear",